Kamichanw/d2Cache/docs/decoding_strategies.md

     model=llada-inst
 ```

-The factor based decoding proposed in Sec 3.3 is als implemented, to use this, add `generation.factor=1` to the command.
+The factor based decoding proposed in Sec 3.3 is also implemented, to use this, add `generation.factor=1` to the command.

 ## PC-Sampler: Position-Aware Calibration of Decoding Bias in Masked Diffusion Models